Napoleon (company)

-Wolf Steel Ltd., better known as Napoleon, is the largest privately-owned manufacturer of fireplaces, grills, and gas furnaces in North America.
+Wolf Steel Ltd., better known as Napoleon, is a Canadian fireplace manufacturing company.
+As of 2020, it was the largest privately owned manufacturer of fireplaces, grills, and gas furnaces in North America.
 Based in Barrie, Ontario, Napoleon began in 1976 as a steel fabrication business under the name Wolf Steel Ltd. In 1995, Napoleon was founded after the company diversified its production to include outdoor heating products.

 History

 Wolfgang Schroeter began Wolf Steel Ltd. with his wife and co-founder, Ingrid, in 1976.
 The family enterprise manufactured steel railings in Barrie, Ontario.
-Schroeter began building wood-burning stoves from his garage, which soon evolved to a cast iron frame with a glass door.
+Schroeter began building wood-burning stoves in his garage, which soon evolved to a cast iron frame with a glass door.
 This invention was the first of its kind, allowing the user to see the fire inside the stove.
 In the 1980s and early 1990s, Napoleon's wood stoves were distributed across Canada and the United States.

 Napoleon was founded in 1995 after the company introduced barbecue grills to its product line.
+This trade name was inspired by the Napoleon brandy, not by the French rulers of that name.
 In 2010, the company developed a charcoal grill to cater to buyers within the European market.
 In the same year, Napoleon opened branch offices within the United Kingdom, Austria, and the Netherlands.
-As new barbecue models were developed, Napoleon soon began distribution outside of Europe, where their products were sold in Israel, Mexico, and Chile.
+As new barbecue models were developed, Napoleon soon began distribution outside of Europe, where their products were sold in the MENA Region, Mexico, and Chile.

 In 2013, Napoleon invented the first 30,000 BTU gas furnace, which was described as the smallest BTU size of any gas furnace sold in the world.
 Since then, the company has continued developing multiple patented inventions for fireplaces, grills, along with heating and cooling products.

 In 2018, Wolfgang and Ingrid Schroeter announced their retirement from Napoleon, while their sons Christopher and Stephen Schroeter were named as the new co-CEOs.